vmchale/project-init/man/MANPAGE.md

 # BUILTIN TEMPLATES

-Project templates for Julia, Rust, Idris, Elm, Vimscript, Python, Haskell, Miso are included by default.
+Project templates for Julia, Rust, Idris, Elm, Vimscript, Python, Haskell, Miso , and ATS are included by default.
 There is also a 'plain' template which just contains a license and a readme.

 # EXAMPLES